lmanul/424/index.md

 jurisdiction.
 Such Units may also be used as professional offices by a resident thereof provided approved for such professional use is obtained.
-No illuminated or other sign may be used in connection with the aforementioned use with the exception of a professional Sign, non-il- luminated, not larger than the size permitted by the Board of Managers. ~
+No illuminated or other sign may be used in connection with the aforementioned use with the exception of a professional Sign, non-illuminated, not larger than the size permitted by the Board of Managers. ~

 2. Except as set forth above, no industry, business, trade, occupation or